10 Reading Trackers For All Types Of Readers

 Most reading tracker printables are reading journals, planners, charts and logs.

-For some printables, you’ll receive a digital copy when you purchase and therefore do not need to print anything.
+For some book journal templates, you’ll receive a digital copy when you purchase and therefore do not need to print anything.

 You can add these digital files to note taking apps like goodnotes and then doodle plus write using your ipad or any tablet!